f5/otel-weaver/README.md

 - Tooling and plugins
   - [ ] Add support for WASM plugins.
   - [ ] Add Tera filter to apply obfuscation, masking, ... based on tags and language configuration.
-  - [ ] Generate a "transferable" schema from the resolved schema removing all redundancy and unused definitions.
-More specifically an attribute used multiple times in the schema must be defined globally at the top level of the schema and referenced from the places where it is used.
   - [ ] Search engine for semantic convention catalog.

 ## Questions